clambro/black-hole-thesis/docs/description.md

 ### Timestepping

 To move our simulation forward in time, we will use [a common integration technique called RK4](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
-The details of this technique are also beyond the scope of this discussion, but in essence what we are doing is taking a very tiny step $\Delta t$ forward in time, re-evaluating our equations, taking another step, re-evaluating, etc. If our spatial grid size is $\Delta x = 2^{-l}$, then we require $\Delta t < \Delta x$ for the whole system to remain stable.
+The details of this technique are also beyond the scope of this discussion, but in essence what we are doing is taking a very tiny step $\Delta t$ forward in time, re-evaluating our equations, taking another step, re-evaluating, etc. If our time step is small enough, this process converges to the actual equations of motion with guaranteed error bounds.
+How small?
+If our spatial grid size is $\Delta x = 2^{-l}$, then we require $\Delta t < \Delta x$ for the whole system to remain stable.
 In our case, we can get away with $\Delta t = 0.95 \Delta x$ most of the time, but we drop the simulation speed by a factor of four very close to black hole formation to improve stability.

 Technical aside: If you're curious about how this timestepping interacts with gravitational time dilation, the answer is in our lapse function $N$.
 There is a degree of freedom in the scale of $N$, corresponding to our ability to choose a reference frame.
 By defining $N(1) = 1$, we make it so that our measured time $t$ is the proper time at $r=1$.